Plants Have Feelings -banner.png

 California Gold Banana_cabande.png

-“The Philippines is known for its delicious and sweet bananas.
-It is one of the heartiest producers of bananas in the world.” - Angelica Cabande
+“The Philippines is known for its delicious, sweet bananas and is one of the top producers in the world.” – Angelica Cabande